-4.8 Undesirable effects
+4.8 Undesirable Effects:

-Gastrointestinal:

-The most commonly-observed adverse events are gastrointestinal in nature.
-Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur (see section 4.4).
-Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, haematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease (See section 4.4) have been reported following administration.
+Gastrointestinal: The most commonly-observed adverse events are gastrointestinal in nature.
+Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur.
+Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, hematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease have been reported following administration.
 Less frequently, gastritis has been observed.
 Pancreatitis has been reported very rarely.

-Hypersensitivity:

-Hypersensitivity reactions have been reported following treatment with NSAIDs.
-These may consist of (a) non-specific allergic reactions and anaphylaxis (b) respiratory tract reactivity comprising asthma, aggravated asthma, bronchospasm or dyspnoea, or (c) assorted skin disorders, including rashes of various types, pruritus, urticaria, purpura, angiodema and, more rarely exfoliative and bullous dermatoses (including epidermal necrolysis and erythema multiforme).
+Hypersensitivity: Hypersensitivity reactions have been reported following treatment with NSAIDs.
+These may consist of (a) non-specific allergic reactions and anaphylaxis (b) respiratory tract reactivity comprising asthma, aggravated asthma, bronchospasm or dyspnoea, or (c) assorted skin disorders, including rashes of various types, pruritus, urticaria, purpura, angioedema and, more rarely exfoliative and bullous dermatoses (including epidermal necrolysis and erythema multiforme).

-Cardiovascular and cerebrovascular:
+Cardiovascular and cerebrovascular: Edema, hypertension and cardiac failure have been reported in association with NSAID treatment

-Oedema, hypertension and cardiac failure have been reported in association with NSAID treatment.
-Aceclofenac is both structurally related and metabolised to diclofenac for which a greater amount of clinical and epidemiological data consistently point towards an increased risk of general arterial thrombotic events (for example myocardial infarction or stroke, particularly at high doses or in long treatment).
-Epidemiological data has also found an increased risk of acute coronary syndrome and myocardial infarction associated with the use of aceclofenac (see section 4.3 and 4.4 for Contraindications and Special warnings and special precautions for use).
+Aceclofenac is both structurally related and metabolised to diclofenac for which a greater amount of clinical and epidemiological data consistently points towards an increased risk of general arterial thrombotic events (for example myocardial infarction or stroke, particularly at high doses or in long treatment).
+Epidemiological data has also found an increased risk of acute coronary syndrome and myocardial infarction associated with the use of aceclofenac

-Exceptionally, occurrence of serious cutaneous and soft tissues infections complications during varicella has been reported in association with NSAID treatment interstitial nephritis.
+Exceptionally, occurrence of serious cutaneous and soft tissues infections complications during varicella has been reported in association with NSAID treatment